JeffSandov6/SomeHackerRankSolutions/readme.md

-These are some of my hacker rank solutions.
+These are some of my hacker rank solutions, (only the ones that passed all test cases).
 I'm only going to upload the ones of level medium, hard, advanced, and expert.
-Ideally, I'd like to post solutions in multiple languages
+Ideally, I'd like to post solutions in multiple languages, and I'd like to update this repo as much as I can